By Fang Xin

 After reading this story, I felt sorry for the passer-by and thought that the beggar didn’t have any reason.
 He should have thanked the passer-by for his kindness.
 But in the beggar’s eyes, the passer-by should give money to him.
 When what he got didn’t reach his standard of requirements, he even said the passer-by owed him money.
 He should consider himself to be the giver’s creditor.
 How unreasonable this beggar was!

 In the, I saw everyone was asking for grace and blessings from the Lord.
-I also asked pastors to for my children’s jobs and marriage and the sick members in my family, in order to receive the grace of the Lord and obtain His healing.
+I also asked pastors to pray for my children’s jobs and marriage and the sick members in my family, in order to receive the grace of the Lord and obtain His healing.
 I took it for granted that I was God’s greatest creditor, and that He should bestow upon me all that I asked for unconditionally.
 The day before I took the university entrance examination, I went to the church and prayed to the for me to enter an ideal university, and I prayed for my friends too.
 When the result came, things didn’t turn out the way I wanted it and I wasn’t enrolled in a key university.
 I thought, “Why do my classmates whose grades used to be lower than mine surpassed me and enter better universities than me?
 Doesn’t the Lord fulfill anything man asks for?
 Why doesn’t the Lord bless me?”
 I was filled with doubt, disobedience and complaint toward the Lord.

 One day, my neighbors came to offer their presents and congratulations for me.
 They said that even though I was only enrolled in an ordinary university, it was still good because there were quite some students who failed to get into such a university.
 Although I knew that even entering an ordinary university was something admirable and hard-earned, yet I didn’t have a heart of gratitude.
 Instead, I complained to the Lord that He didn’t fulfill my desire, and that He didn’t give me wisdom and inspiration I could take full advantage of to enter a better university.
 This matter became a barrier between the Lord and me.